Willendless/Pintos/doc/project1.md

     4. append the buf with '\0' and use it as the first argument in THREAD_CREATE()

 2. in START_PROCESS() before calling LOAD(), get the correct filename from FILE_NAME_ and pass it into LOAD(), then after returning from LOAD(), if LOAD() returned successfully, using STRTOK_R to get every token from FILE_NAME_ and push them into stack.
 Otherwise free the page and exit this thread.
-    1. argv[.][.] push every string in reverse order using strlcopy
+    1. argv[.][.]: push every string in reverse order using strlcopy
-    2. align stack so that satisfy 16-byte align requirement
+    2. padding: align stack so that satisfy 16-byte align requirement
     3. argv[argc]: push null
     4. argv[.]: push every string address according to the length of every string
     5. argv: push address of argv[0]